-Table 163. restrict_oracle_privileges.sh command-line options setup_run_as_root.sh
+Table 176. restrict_oracle_privileges.sh command-line options setup run as root.sh

 Command-line option Description user_name Mandatory; the name of the database user.
-This must be a user with system privileges. password Mandatory; pasword of the database user. prefix Optional; adds a prefix to the database name.
+This must be a user with system privileges. password Mandatory; pasword of the database user. -pdb pluggable_database_name Required only when running the script with Oracle 12c with RAC only.
+Specifies the Oracle 12c pluggable database name. prefix Optional; adds a prefix to the database name.